 Research on magnesium has found it to be a well-tolerated, safe and inexpensive option for migraine prevention, while it may also be effective as an acute treatment option for headaches including migraines, tension-type headaches and cluster headaches.

-Low magnesium can often lead to bouts of constipation.
+Low magnesium levels can often lead to bouts of constipation.
 Magnesium works to keep you regular in a couple of ways.
 By helping to draw water into the intestines, magnesium plays a role in keeping stools soft for more efficient elimination.
 It also helps by keeping the muscle contractions of the intestinal track regulated and working optimally.